Residential Tenancies Amendment Bill

 - the tenant has previously failed to comply with a reasonable condition relating to the tenant keeping a pet.

-A non-exhaustive list of examples of reasonable conditions that can be attached to a landlord’s consent, including the payment of pet bond, that any pets must be restrained when a landlord lawfully enters the premises, and that carpets be professionally cleaned at the end of the tenancy.
-Any other conditions must be reasonable with regard to the nature of the premises, and the type of pet or pets.
+There will also be a non-exhaustive list of reasonable conditions that can be attached to a landlord’s consent, including that the tenant pay a pet bond, that any pets must be restrained when a landlord lawfully enters the premises, and that carpets be professionally cleaned at the end of the tenancy.
+Any conditions must be reasonable with regard to the nature of the premises, and the type of pet or pets.

-The Bill includes pet consent and bond-related infringement offences, unlawful acts, and associated penalties to support compliance with the new rules.
+The changes include pet consent and bond-related infringement offences, unlawful acts, and associated penalties to support compliance with the new rules.

 Minor and technical changes to the Residential Tenancies Act 1986

-The Bill also includes a range of additional minor amendments to further support landlords and improve the clarity and effectiveness of the law.
+A range of additional minor changes to further support landlords and improve the clarity and effectiveness of the law will also take effect from 20 March 2025.

 Clarifying landlords can prohibit tenants smoking indoors |